Ranch Jobs in Canada – Live Your Dream

-What you should know about working on ranch
+What you should know about working on a ranch

 The same is true for domestic staff on a ranch.
-You might have to cook, clean, do gardening, oversee kids homework, help with yard work… For all ranch jobs, you need to be flexible, adaptable and be able to get along with people.
+You might have to cook, clean, do gardening, oversee kids’ homework, help with yard work… For all ranch jobs, you need to be flexible, adaptable, and able to get along with people.

 Getting along in a team and being flexible and hardworking are probably the most important traits you’ll need for all ranch jobs.
 You need to pull your weight and there is no room for whiners.

 Accommodation and meals may be basic.
 Asking for a special diet is not appreciated on most ranches.
 You’re expected to eat what is served! learn about the Canadian Outhouse if you are a newcomer to Canada.
 Also, think about your shower habits.
 Having a shower might be limited to a couple of times a week, depending on the water supply.